 NHS South Tees Clinical Commissioning Group has introduced a number of changes to urgent care to make it easier and more convenient for patients living across Middlesbrough and Redcar and Cleveland to access GP appointments seven days a week.

-Four extended hours GP centres, run by local doctors and nurses, are now open from 6pm to 9.30pm, Mondays to Fridays, and 8am to 9.30pm on weekends and Bank Holiday, including throughout the Easter holidays.
+Extended hours GP centres, run by local doctors and nurses, are now open from 6pm to 9.30pm, Mondays to Fridays, and 8am to 9.30pm on weekends and Bank Holidays.
 These are based at: